JoseDevP/Programming/CS/ASP_NET_CORE&Entity_Framework/API_MVC_EntityFramework/BeerShopControllerAPI/readme.en.txt

 It is an API that allows us to connect to a database of a fictional beer store, which has tables for each type of beer and each type of beer brand.

+The database cannot be included in GitHub, but with Entity Framework, you can create one in three steps:

+Open the Package Manager Console.
+Run Add-Migration MigrationName.
+Execute Update-Database.

 The data is stored in the "Models" folder.
 Here we have Beer, representing the Beers table in the database; Brand, representing the Brands table in the database; and StoreContext, representing the database context to be injected from Program to the builder.